-- ba.sdf Standard Delay Format for back-annotation to the simulator. - ba.v/.vhd Post-layout flattened netlist used exclusively for back-annotated timing simulation.
+- ba.sdf Standard Delay Format for back-annotation to the simulator. - ba.v/vhd Post-layout flattened netlist used exclusively for back-annotated timing simulation.
 May contain low level macros not immediately recognizable to you; these were added by the software to improve your design performance.

-To generate these files, in the Design Flow window click Implement Design and double-click Generate Back Annotated Files.
+To generate a post-layout file, in the Design Flow window click Implement Design and double-click Export Back Annotated Files.